Employee Background Checks: Top 7 Trends for 2018

 Researching an employee’s social media profiles can be beneficial, however.
-If the job applicant works in public relations, marketing, or social media, for example, an evaluation of his/her online presence and knowledge can be invaluable.
+If the job applicant works in public relations, automotive direct marketing, or social media, for example, an evaluation of his/her online presence and knowledge can be invaluable.

 A candidate’s profile on LinkedIn provides professional recommendations and connections, as well work experience verification.
 While you should be very cautious when researching potential candidates on social media, researching their LinkedIn profiles is generally a safe bet, while exploring Facebook is probably not a great idea.
 To avoid making any mistakes with social media background checks, partner with a knowledgeable background check company.

 Many companies screen employees one time using pre-employment background checks; however, some organizations are now adopting continuous, post-hire screening.
 This provides employers with continued peace of mind and helps keep employees on their best behavior.
 However, it may also make employees feel uneasy or that they can’t be trusted.
 HR employees must create a clear, well-crafted policy around continuous employee background checks then communicate the policy with honesty and transparency.

 Other considerations include complying with EEOC regulations to ensure the screening program is not discriminatory, dealing with employee morale and culture issues, and obtaining consent from employees to be continuously screened.
 Continuous screening requires explicit employee consent.
 In some states, consent is needed for each screen, while others allow for a more evergreen policy.